“Don’t Worry Shoog… God’s got this.”

 “God, help those who are suffering.”

 I stared at the ongoing brawl over the motorized basket, a policeman pulled up and the obese woman was flailing her arms and screaming.

 An affluence and an entitlement, Americans in our abundance and comfort… and yet, I need God’s help.
 Yes, I need Him.
 And no, I won’t put this on Facebook – the trials of a lost wallet and how good God is.

 Although He is.

 There is a sacrilege I wrestle with between my basic needs, stuff I just want, and stuff I know must be priority.

 And my mom used to say, if one of you had cancer I’d still help my other children with their homework.
 So, yes, God is big enough to both save a boy abandoned in the wilderness.

-Why does He allow the ridiculous to win the battle for the scooter to buy an abundance of over-processed white bread and junk, while an elderly man limps back to His car empty handed?
+Inquiring, I ask, why does He allow the ridiculous to win the battle for the scooter to buy an abundance of over-processed white bread and junk, while an elderly man limps back to His car empty-handed?

 Alas, I love God, and I trust Him.
 So I whimper.
 “God, please, help me find my wallet…” And whether He was in the car with me, escorting the elderly man to a different store or wandering in the wilderness with lost and abandoned little boys… saving the world – I saw with fresh eyes, my wallet and phone on the floorboard of the passenger side of my car.